chizhangucb/tmleCommunity/README.md

 ## Installation

-### Github
+### Install Development Version
-To install the development version of tmleCommunity (requires the devtools package):
+The following are two ways that you can install the development version of the `tmleCommunity` package.
+* Install directly from GitHub in R using `devtools::install_github()`:

 ```{R install, eval=F}
 # Install devtools if necessary: